-Resource Dump: Creating Characters - Massive collection of character creation articles
+Resource Dump: Creating Characters (articles) - Massive collection of character creation articles

 Establishing Characters | Plutona (2015) (video) - Strip Panel Naked

-Han Solo, Batman, Forrest Gump… Everyone has their favourite.
+Han Solo, Ripley, Spider-Man, Wallace Wells, Forrest Gump… Everyone has their favourite.

 Characters are the lifeblood of your story.
 Without strong, likable characters there is very little chance your readers will be interested in your comic.